-The Public Works Department will begin the community-wide leaf pickup begin on October 10, 2017, and it will continue until the first measurable snowfall.
+The Public Works Department will begin the community-wide leaf pickup on October 10, 2017, and will continue until the first measurable snowfall.

 The City of Freeport has an annual leaf collection program but this program runs only in the fall.
 For spring clean-up, you must sign up for landscape waste subscription.

 The fall leaf collection program is designed to prevent storm sewer backup and reduce accidents due to slippery pavements.
 Historically, the program was put in place to remove the leaves that had fallen from City trees along the parkways only.
 However, past and current administrations have allowed residents of the City to place leaves from trees on private property at the curb for removal also.
 With stricter EPA requirements, this practice may end in the near future.
 City crews start the leaf collection program in the fall.
 Notices are posted in the newspaper and announcements are run on local radio stations when the program begins.
 Weather events of the current season dictate the start of the pick up and the program ends after the first snow fall occurs that requires plowing.
 All leaves that remain on the street after the first plowable snow fall are the responsibility of the resident.
 The City of Freeport does not pick up leaves or grass clippings in the spring or summer months.

 If you have questions, please call the Public Works Department at 815.235.8210.